Normal man gets 10 year prison sentence for child sex trafficking - NewsBreak

 Man sentenced to 18 years for Peoria homicide

-PEORIA (Heart of Illinois ABC) - The man accused of shooting and killing another man last September pleaded guilty in a court appearance Wednesday, just months after a deadlocked jury was unable to decide the case.
-Orlando Alexander, 43, pleaded guilty to second-degree murder for the death of 35-year-old Isaac...
+PEORIA (25 News Now) - The man accused of shooting and killing another man last September pleaded guilty in a court appearance Wednesday, just months after a deadlocked jury was unable to decide the case.
+Orlando Alexander, 43, pleaded guilty to second-degree murder for the death of 35-year-old Isaac Payton.

 Gibson City man gets 13 years for attempted murder in Bloomington fire

-PEORIA (Heart of Illinois ABC) - A Gibson City man plead guilty to an attempted murder that stemmed from a Bloomington apartment fire in May.
+PEORIA (25 News Now) - A Gibson City man plead guilty to an attempted murder that stemmed from a Bloomington apartment fire in May.
 Anthony Hughlett was sentenced to 13 years in prison following his plea.
 He was also charged on aggravated and residential arson.
 Those charges were dismissed.
+Prosecutors...

 Man from Normal arrested after DHL van stolen

-BLOOMINGTON (Heart of Illinois ABC) - A man from Normal was arrested Saturday morning after a stolen DHL delivery was found abandoned.
+BLOOMINGTON (25 News Now) - A man from Normal was arrested Saturday morning after a stolen DHL delivery was found abandoned.
 36-year-old Joseph P. Herald, of Normal, was charged with Criminal Trespass to Vehicle, Possession of a Stolen Vehicle and two counts of Disorderly Conduct.
-Around 8:45 a.m., Bloomington...
+Around 8:45 a.m., Bloomington Police...

 RELATED LOCAL CHANNELS